Oh, I do like to make lists, lists for everything, lists for my lists hahaha!!

 Blended family life is a constant balancing act at the best of times.
 I find it’s a lot less stressful when I’m feeling organized and on top of things, in and around my home.
 It’s a well-known fact that decluttering your home can help declutter your mind.
 Sometimes we can

 I don’t have a set cleaning day anymore, this way I’m always feeling ready for action, or chilling.
-Either way I don’t have the anxiety I used to experience as we sat amongst clutter and dusty shelves, and a poorly vacuumed floor.
+Either way, I don’t have the anxiety I used to experience as we sat amongst clutter and dusty shelves, and a poorly vacuumed floor.
 It bothered me.
 It took away from me being present and enjoying time with my family.
-It no longer matters to me that I struggle to stay mindful, what matters is I know how to manage it now and that is by staying organized.
+Furthermore, it no longer matters to me that I struggle to stay mindful, what matters is I know how to manage it now, and that is by staying organized.
 My family are happier, and I am happier.
 A clean and clear environment is an essential contributor to having a clear mind for thinking, consciously and on a subconscious level.

 Forming a routine doesn’t have to be your standard piece of paper on the fridge stating what time each person must brush their teeth and do homework etc. You can make it more like an internal routine to help balance out your day.
 Make time for a little of everything.
 Make a list.
 I’ve found with a blended family, I’m not always able to control who comes through my front door, but it is a whole less stressful when you don’t have laundry on the couch waiting to be folded, or an unclean bathroom, or dishes on the bench.

 But when mess is just that, mess.
-A few toys are easier to cope with when you know the cupboard they came from is organized, and the floor they’re on is vacuumed and the shelves in the background are dusted; it’s a lot easier to relax and be in the moment, with the people in your home.
-When I’m up to date in all aspects of my life, I’m far more able to really relax and enjoy my blended family time.
+A few toys are easier to cope with when you know the cupboard they came from is organized, and the floor they’re on is vacuumed and the shelves in the background are dusted; it’s a lot easier to relax and be at the moment, with the people in your home.
+When I’m up-to-date in all aspects of my life, I’m far more able to really relax and enjoy my blended family time.
 Even if there’s stuff to be done, it’s not enough to make me feel overwhelmed.

 Both partners playing their part and filling their roles makes it easier to relax in the home and helps create more stress-free times together.
 Understanding each other’s contributions to the blended family and that we all have our own special place and special times with each other helps.
 Staying on top of the housework helps makes this possible.
 It’s a huge weight off my shoulders.